pomerium/pomerium/docs/enterprise/install/quickstart.md

 ## Requirements

-- The Pomerium Enterprise requires Linux amd64/x86_64.
+- Pomerium Enterprise requires Linux amd64/x86_64.
 It can manage Pomerium instances on other platforms, however.
 - Each Console instance should have at least:
     - 4 vCPUs
     - 8G RAM